gebnetwork/DAICO/whitepaper/gebnetwork-whitepaper-en.md

 - The network currently only supports Ethereum's "mainnet", "ropsten", "rinkeby", and "kovan", but it can be extended in the future to support arbitrary Ethereum instances (including private instances).
 - address is the Ethereum address HEX encoded (without 0x prefix).

-<p>The DID document shall be a single JSON object, the format of which is specified in JSON-LD.
-JSON-LD is a format used for mapping JSON data to the RDF semantic graph model defined by [JSON-LD].
+<p>The DID document shall be a single JSON object, the format of which is specified in <a href="https://json-ld.org/">JSON-LD</a>. <a href="https://json-ld.org/">JSON-LD</a> is a format used for mapping JSON data to the RDF semantic graph model defined by <a href="https://www.w3.org/TR/json-ld/">[JSON-LD]</a>.
 A basic example of a DID document is shown as follows:</p>

 ```json
 {